First-detection-time statistics in many-body quantum transport

-The manuscript is structured as follows: In Sec.~\ref{sec:StroMeas}, we provide the density operator formalism for the stroboscopic measurement, and in Sec.~\ref{sec:SurvOp} we further show that the first detection time statistics are fully determined by the expectation values of the survival operators.
-Section~\ref{sec:Trap} introduces the so-called trapped subspace with the help of which we determine the divergences of the mean first detection time in Sec.~\ref{sec:divergence}.
+The paper is structured as follows.
+In Sec.~\ref{sec:StroMeas} we provide the density operator formalism for the stroboscopic measurement and in Sec.~\ref{sec:SurvOp} we further show that the first-detection-time statistics are fully determined by the expectation values of the survival operators.
+Section~\ref{sec:Trap} introduces the so-called trapped subspace with the help of which we determine the divergences of the mean first-detection time in Sec.~\ref{sec:divergence}.
 These resonances are shown to be anchored to the so-called degenerate subspace in Sec.~\ref{sec:degenerate}.
-In Sec.~\ref{sec:MPGenForm} we then apply our formalism to the transport of many partially distinguishable particles, and discuss different types of stroboscopic measurements.
-Finally, we present our numerical results for the transport of two partially distinguishable particles on linear lattices, in Sec.~\ref{sec:numerics}, and conclude in Sec~\ref{sec:Conclusion}.
-For the sake of readability, all detailed proofs are deferred to the Appendices.
+In Sec.~\ref{sec:MPGenForm} we then apply our formalism to the transport of many partially distinguishable particles and discuss different types of stroboscopic measurements.
+We present a numerical illustration for the transport of two partially distinguishable particles on linear lattices in Sec.~\ref{sec:numerics}.
+We summarize in Sec.~\ref{sec:Conclusion}.
+For the sake of readability, all detailed proofs are deferred to the Appendixes.